 Now in its 42nd season, the Illinois Philharmonic Orchestra (IPO) is a leading performing arts organization in Chicago’s Southland providing professional orchestral music of beauty and excellence to the region.
 IPO’s repertoire ranges from Baroque and Classical masterpieces, to world premieres and modern favorites.
-The Illinois Council of Orchestras named IPO the “Illinois Professional Orchestra of the Year” in 1992 and again in 2010, recognizing IPO’s overall artistic excellence.
+The Illinois Council of Orchestras named IPO the “Illinois Professional Orchestra of the Year” in 1992, 2010, and 2020, recognizing IPO’s overall artistic excellence.

 During the 42nd Season, IPO will perform five Saturday evening classical concerts, a family-friendly Pops concert, and a Home for the Holidays concert in December, along with four youth education concerts in May, which together with additional educational engagement reach, approximately 4,000 Southland students.
 All Season concerts are held at Ozinga Chapel at Trinity Christian College in Palos Heights.
 IPO will also present its second season of IPO Summer @ Olympia Fields Country Club, a series of five IPO musician chamber music performances in Olympia Fields, Illinois.